 3. Applicant.
-The term "applicant" shall mean the owner of the business, property-or vessel, an authorized representative of the owner or a person applying for any permit in or on Newport Harbor as defined further herein.
+The term "applicant" shall mean the owner of the business or vessel, an authorized representative of the owner or a person as defined further herein.

 4. Assigned Vessel.
 The term "assigned vessel" shall mean a vessel lawfully registered, owned or documented to a permittee to occupy a designated mooring or berthing location in Newport Harbor.